CZ-NIC/yangson/docs/concepts-terms.rst

 statements, if present, are ignored there.

-The approach adopted by the *Yangson* library is to assign a content type to every :class:`~.schema.SchemaNode`.
+The approach adopted by the *Yangson* library is to assign a content type to every :class:`~.schemadata.SchemaNode`.
 The values are members of the enumeration :class:`~.enumerations.ContentType`:

 * :attr:`~.ContentType.config`